 Although the interior design was already documented, you can pay attention to how the exterior is constructed.
-To keep the coolers looking clean and preventing them from being damaged, look for ones that are rotomolded constructed, built with stainless steel, and resistant to both rust and corrosion.
+To keep the coolers looking clean and preventing them from being damaged, look for ones that are rotomolded constructed, built of stainless steel, and resistant to both rust and corrosion.
 To cap it off, never forget about limited warranties being offered by some companies.
 When ordering online, you never know when something will come damaged or defected.
 In this circumstance, it is nice to know you are guaranteed to either get your money back or get a replacement part.

-Q: Will Coolers Keep Certain Foods Warm?
+q: Will Coolers Keep Certain Foods Warm?

-A: You would not even think this would be a question, as the name of the product is a “cooler or ice chest”.
+You would not even think this would be a question, as the name of the product is a “cooler or ice chest”.
 But, the ironic part is, coolers will keep certain foods warm just as well as they will keep them cold.
 The insulation that is inside the cooler is not keeping the contents cold, the ice you put inside of it is.
 Nope, the insulation is just preventing the cold air from leaving (much like a home would do).
 This means that if you placed some hot meals inside of a cooler by themselves, they would stay warm for an extended period.

 But, you will also need to cover them with towels and foil to further keep them from becoming cold.
 However, you are not going to be able to mix hot foods with cold ones.
 Yes, there are some dry compartments available in some coolers but if you have ice inside hot meals will not remain so for very long.

-Q: Why Are There Rulers on Some Cooler’s Lids?
+q: Why Are There Rulers on Some Cooler’s Lids?

-A: Although this was not addressed for the coolers that made this list, you may run into some that have rulers on top of them.
-If you come across that and are baffled to why someone would include that, do not worry as millions around the world are feeling the same way.
+Although this was not addressed for the coolers that made this list, you may run into some that have rulers on top of them.
+If you come across that and are baffled by why someone would include that, do not worry as millions around the world are feeling the same way.
 However, if you thought it was there for no reason at all then you are wrong.
 The ruler on top of some coolers does serve a purpose, but only if you like fishing.
-Due to fishing licenses having restrictions on lengths, fishermen have to make sure that if they want to take a fish home with them, it be at or past the certain length.
+Due to fishing licenses having restrictions on lengths, fishermen have to make sure that if they want to take fish home with them, it be at or past the certain length.

 This is where the ruler on the cooler comes into play as to see if the fish is legal to keep, the fisherman can measure it right on top of the cooler that they might be placing it into.
 If you find other uses for it, though, good for you!

-Q: Is There a Certain Way to Pack Food in the Cooler to Increase Its Shelf life?
+q: Is There a Certain Way to Pack Food in the Cooler to Increase Its Shelf life?

-A: Not every single cooler is going to be designed with the same type of insulation, nor are all going to have the same amount of it.
+Not every single cooler is going to be designed with the same type of insulation, nor are all going to have the same amount of it.
 Typically, the manufacturer will make it crystal clear how long you can store contents inside before they go bad (or begin to warm).
 However, you do have some control over the situation.
 There is nothing you can do to replace good insulation, but the way you pack your food can make it last longer.

 Firstly, be sure to pack your cooler in a certain way.
 For example, place the contents you are going to use first directly on top.
 This way, you do not have to dig for them and leave the cooler open.
 If your food is in plastic bags, make sure as much air is out as possible.
 Ideally, if you have a vacuum sealer you can remove all the excess air.
 If not, get as much as you physically can out.
 Lastly, for meats, make sure they are frozen beforehand and keep them as close to the bottom as you can.

-Q: How Do You Keep Your Food from Being Soggy?
+q: How Do You Keep Your Food from Being Soggy?

-A: While this is slightly related to the previous question, it deserves its own spot on this list.
+While this is slightly related to the previous question, it deserves its own spot on this list.
 On a really hot, muggy afternoon, your ice may end up melting rather quickly.
 Most coolers will only properly work under a certain temperature, so if it climbs beyond 100 degrees Fahrenheit you may have to adapt.
 The problem with simply placing a bunch of ice inside a cooler is if it gets pervasively hot outside, it is going to melt inside of the cooler.
 Thus, you are left with a huge puddle of water.
 If you have food placed inside, it is going to get soggy and no one enjoys eating soggy food.

 So, instead of placing ice inside, try placing ice packs or bottles of frozen water.
 This way, if the ice melts it will melt inside of a plastic container.
 Better yet, you can then drink the thawed water (or whatever beverage you choose to freeze).

-Q: Can You Leave a Cooler Out in the Rain?
+q: Can You Leave a Cooler Out in the Rain?

-A: This question can get a little complicated, but all it takes is common sense and memory.
+This question can get a little complicated, but all it takes is common sense and memory.
 The simple answer to the question, can you leave a cooler out in the rain, is yes.
 But, there is more to it than just that.
-If it is a light rain, even a medium rain, then the sealing capabilities of most coolers will hold up just fine.
+If it is light rain, even a medium rain, then the sealing capabilities of most coolers will hold up just fine.
 In a huge thunderstorm in which buckets of rain are falling down, you may want to place it in a safe location.
 The rain may still not penetrate inside the cooler, but it may end up damaging the outside.

 Now, if it is even worse than this, such as a hurricane or tornado then you will definitely want to move it as it will probably tip over.
 In a standard rainstorm, however, as long as you remember to properly close and seal the cooler it should be fine.

-Q: How Can You Remove Bad Odors and Scents?
+q: How Can You Remove Bad Odors and Scents?

-A: Some coolers are odor resistant and some are not.
+Some coolers are odor resistant and some are not.
 As you already know, there is nothing worse than opening up something with a nasty whiff of bad odors.
 This is multiplied when you consider you are storing your food and drinks inside of it.
 The great news for you is there are methods you can partake in to remove bad scents and odors from your cooler.

 Firstly, someone came up with the idea of moistening a cotton ball with vanilla and placing it inside the cooler for several hours.
 Before long, whatever fungus or bacteria that you were smelling will be gone.
 If that does not seem to work, try crumbling up a piece of newspaper and setting it inside.
 Let this sit until the next time you plan to use it and the odors should be removed.